FashionTV: South Africa

+Fashion TV signed an initial five-year contract with DStv to carry the channel in October 2000.
+In South Africa, FashionTV has been available on DStv, channel 178, and the newly launched TopTV.
+In early 2016, DStv put up an "important notice" on channel 178, announcing that FashionTV would stop airing on February 28, 2016.

 Other FashionTV channels

 FashionTV UHD

 In September 2015, FashionTV launched a new UHD 4K channel.
-It can be received in Asia, Australia, India, Europe Hot Bird at 13°E, North America, Middle East and Africa.
+It can be received in Europe (Hot Bird at 13°E), South East Asia, Oceania, North America, Middle East and Africa.

 Defunct channels

 Latin America

 FashionTV started their Latin American version, FashionTV Latin America, FashionTV Brasil, in late 2001, in association with Claxson, and in late 2006 it was acquired by Time Warner-owned Turner Broadcasting.
-The Latin American version was their oldest overseas channel.
-These channels aired a significant amount of original programming, as well as acquired programming such as The Fashion Show, Running in Heels and Iconoclasts.
-After the license agreement to use the "FashionTV" brand ended, the channel was replaced on May 1, 2011, with Glitz*, which retained most of the FTVLA/FTVBR programming.
-The company BoxBrazil TV relaunched the Fashion TV in Brazil in September 2012.
+The Latin American version was their oldest overseas channel airing a significant amount of original programming, as well as acquired programming such as The Fashion Show, Running in Heels and Iconoclasts.
+After the license agreement to use the "FashionTV" brand ended, the channel was replaced on May 1, 2011 Glitz*, which retained most of the FTVLA/FTVBR programming.
+The company BoxBrazil TV relaunched Fashion TV in Brazil in September 2012.